 The table below summarizes COVID cases for the 100 largest Massachusetts cities and towns and shows this side-by-side with some select socioeconomic data.
 Click on column headers to sort.

 COVID case rates by municipality can be skewed a bit by the location of large group quarters, especially assisted living facilities, which have been centers of many of our state’s largest outbreaks.
-Holyoke, for instance, has the 14th-highest COVID case rate statewide, but this high ranking is in part because the Holyoke Soldier’s Home for elderly veterans is located there.
+At the height of the pandemic in Massachusetts, Holyoke, for instance, had the 14th-highest COVID case rate statewide, but this high ranking was in part because the Holyoke Soldier’s Home for elderly veterans is located there.
 The Holyoke Soldier’s Home had the highest number of COVID-related deaths of any long-term care facility in the country.
-If you subtract positive cases from just that one facility, Holyoke still ranks high, but shifts down somewhat.
-If you subtract just the resident cases, Holyoke shifts down to 18th and if you also subtract employee cases, Holyoke shifts down to 28th.
+If you subtract positive cases from just that one facility, Holyoke would have still ranked high, but would shift down somewhat.
+If you subtract just the resident cases, Holyoke would fall to 18th and if you also subtract employee cases, Holyoke would’ve declined to 28th.

 It’s important to note that information in this section relies on provisional data from the Massachusetts Department of Public Health (DPH).
 There are large gaps in what’s been released, although the quality of data is improving.
 This analysis focuses on positive COVID-19 tests, which is far from a perfect measure.
 Recorded cases rely on tests administered.
 While testing has been limited everywhere, it also has varied widely across communities.
 While there’s no doubt Chelsea has a large outbreak of COVID-19, part of why its positive test rate so far outpaces every other city is that Mass General Hospital ramped up testing in Chelsea early and operates a clinic there, offering tests to all Chelsea residents who are symptomatic regardless of patient status, health insurance, or immigration status.